allenai/tango/docs/source/first_steps.md

 ### `Registrable`

-The {class}`~tango.common.registrable.Registrable` class is a special kind of {class}`~tango.common.from_params.FromParams` class that allows you specify from the config which subclass of an expected class to deserialize into.
+The {class}`~tango.common.registrable.Registrable` class is a special kind of {class}`~tango.common.from_params.FromParams` class that allows you to specify from the config which subclass of an expected class to deserialize into.

 This is actually how we've been instantiating specific `Step` subclasses.
 Because {class}`~tango.step.Step` inherits from {class}`~tango.common.registrable.Registrable`, we can use the `"type"` fields in the config file to specify a `Step` subclass.